 The Network+ and Security+ certifications, when used together, can extend your professional options.
 If you want to learn more about network security, you should take both the Network+ and Security+ exams.

 Keep in mind that getting your certification isn’t the end of the road.
 To keep your certification valid, you must renew your Security+ and/or Network+ every three years.

 To renew your certification, you must complete Continuing Education Units (CEUs).
 The amount of CEUs required varies depending on the situation.
 For example, if you hold the Network+ certification, you must complete 30 CEUs.
-50 are necessary for the Security+.
+50 are necessary for Security+.

 Keep in mind that all of your experience must be documented in order for it to be considered for your certification renewal.

 The CompTIA website includes a great CEU Assessment tool that can help you find out if your continuing education activities help you renew your certification.

 CompTIA Network+ vs Security+: Which is better for IT professionals?

 Both Network+ and Security+ are vendor-neutral certifications that validate the skills and knowledge of IT professionals.
 They both cover a range of technical areas and are designed to provide a comprehensive understanding of various IT concepts and technologies.
 However, there are also some key differences between the two certifications.

 Network+ focuses on networking technologies, including topologies, protocols, and network design.
 It covers topics such as routing and switching, network security, and network troubleshooting.
 Network+ is ideal for individuals who are interested in network administration, network security, and IT infrastructure.